Essential Regulatory Compliance Guide for Singapore Companies

 - Physically and mentally fit

 - Is not presently disqualified from acting as a director by the Singapore authorities

-Read our other article on appointing a company director in Singapore.
+Read our other article for more information on appointing a company director in Singapore.

 3. A Company Must Appoint a Company Secretary

 A Singapore company must appoint at least 1 company secretary to ensure that the company complies with regulatory and reporting requirements in Singapore.
 The office of company secretary cannot be left vacant for more than 6 months at any one time.